Jetplane444/Cpp-for-games/_learning/week-4.md

 ## Check

 We actually worked on the things I wanted to achieve this week in the labs which was helpfull and made me create a good player class aswell as a moving camera.
-I've yet to add collision tot the map and I also want to Add more moves to my player
+I've yet to add collision to the map and I also want to Add more moves to my player

 ## Act

-I want to satrt trying things out more on my own, I've ahd luck this week with the lab following my couse of plan but I cant rely on that every week.
+I want to start trying things out more on my own, I've had luck this week with the lab following my couse of plan but I cant rely on that every week.